 - Pack the legs and wings with the mixture.
 Press it into the skin and exposed meat, and make sure every part has some on it.
 Refrigerate for no more than 24 hours, or as little as 6 hours.
 The longer you go, the saltier it will get — and the longer it will preserve.
 If you are going for a long preservation, go for 24 hours.
 I typically do 8 hours.

 - When you have cured the meat to your liking, rinse it off, then dry well.
 Put on a rack to dry further while you make the vacuum bags.
 Make 3 vacuum bags each large enough to hold 2 legs or wings for geese, or as many as duck legs as you can get in one layer.
 It is very important the meat is only in one layer.
 Divvy up the fat into the bottom of each vacuum bag.
 Divide up the bay leaves into each bag.
 A word on the fat: I use goose fat, or wild duck fat.
 I have enough.
 If you don’t you can buy duck or goose fat, render your own, use fresh lard — or even olive oil.

-- Seal the bags and and cook sous vide at 160 degrees for 8 hours or more.
+- Seal the bags and and cook sous vide at 180°F for 8 hours or more.
 If you think you have old ducks or geese, you can cook these as long as 24 hours — but that’s a little excessive.
-If you don’t have a sous vide water oven, place the sealed bags in a large pot (the largest you have) two-thirds filled with water that is somewhere around 150-170 degrees, which is below a simmer.
-Poach the legs in this stockpot for 6-12 hours, flipping every half hour or so if they float, which they probably will.
+If you don’t have a sous vide water oven, place the sealed bags in a large pot (the largest you have) two-thirds filled with water that is somewhere around 175°F, which almost a simmer.
+Poach the legs in this stockpot for 6 to 12 hours, flipping every half hour or so if they float, which they probably will.

 - Remove the bags from the water and plunge into an ice water bath to cool.
 Remove them to a rack to dry, and when they’re dry on the outside, store in the fridge.